gargsaurav21/Computational-Finance/README.md

 # ComputationalFinance Repository

-Welcome to the **ComputationalFinance** repository—a hands-on companion to Lech Grzelak’s **Computational Finance** YouTube course.
-This collection unifies his original Python scripts with enriched notebooks that deepen your understanding of financial models and numerical methods.

-### 📌 About
-This repository includes:
-- **Lech’s Original Code**
-  Authentic scripts (either identical or lightly refactored) directly from the course.
-- **Enhanced Notebooks & Scripts**
-  Supplementary files featuring:
+A collection of quantitative finance models and numerical methods in Python, developed as an extension of Lech Grzelak’s Computational Finance course.

+🔹 Combines original scripts with **enhanced Jupyter notebooks** that add:
-  - Clear mathematical derivations at the top of each notebook
+- Clear mathematical derivations for key models
-  - Inline commentary linking theory to code
+- Inline commentary linking theory to trading/risk applications
-  - Extended examples and visualizations
+- Extended examples and interactive visualizations

+📈 Topics covered include:
+- Option pricing and simulation
+- Implied volatility and jump processes
+- Stochastic volatility and affine models
+- Fourier transform methods for derivatives pricing
+- Monte Carlo simulations (Heston, Bates)
+- Greeks and hedging techniques
+- Exotic derivatives

+🎯 **Purpose**: To bridge theory and practical implementation, providing a resource for traders, risk managers, and quants exploring computational finance with Python.

 ### 📚 Course Content
 The lecture number is stated as the first letter of the notebook: